 Standards play a key role in achieving interoperability and operate at a number of levels from:

-Technical - Communication protocols – standardised communication protocols such as http
+Technical – communication protocols – standardised communication protocols such as http

-Syntactic - data formats – standard formats such as XML or JSON
+Syntactic - data formats – standard formats such as XML or JSON or patterns for using the standard formats for geographic data, such as GML, KML, GeoJSON, TopoJSON

-Semantic - data structure – patterns for using the standard formats for geographic data, such as GML, KML, GeoJSON, TopoJSON
+Schematic – data structure – community application schemas such as GeosciML and the INSPIRE theme specifications define ‘types’ that appear in data

-Semantic - data semantics (or meaning) – community application schemas such as GeosciML and the INSPIRE theme specifications define ‘types’ that appear in data, and standardised vocabularies such as soil-types or units-of-measure provide values used in slots provided by the model.
+Semantic – data meaning – standardised vocabularies such as soil-types or units-of-measure provide values used in slots provided by the model.

-While these may be maintained separately, both are required for semantic interoperability.
+While the schematic and semantic levels may be maintained separately, both are required for interoperability.

 The adoption of standards by data providers is driven by a desire to enable the exchange, integration and use of data from multiple sources with a minimum of effort by users.
 Hence, geospatial standards play a vital role in enabling the development of Spatial Data Infrastructures (SDI).

-Two key international organizations which develop standards for geospatial information are:
+Two key international organizations that develop standards for geospatial information are:

 The International Organization for Standardization (ISO) Technical Committee 211 for Geographic Information/Geomatics